Afghanistan halts suspected reconstruction of ancient Buddhas

 "That should have been cleared not just by us, but the government and potentially the World Heritage Committee."

-The Ministry of Culture and Information has ordered that the work be stopped as recommended by UNESCO.
+The Ministry of Culture and Information had ordered that the work be stopped.

-The ICOMOS office in Germany referred Reuters to a statement that said it had acted with the permission of the Afghan authorities for monument conservation.

-It also said its work had been stopped by UNESCO's head in Kabul who had recommended that it be bulldozed.
-ICOMOS described this as "an insulting proposal for a brutal action, which would continue the destructive work of the Taliban".
+The ICOMOS office in Afghanistan referred queries to its office in Germany which did not respond to email requests for comment.
+Telephone calls also went unanswered.

 REBUILDING THE STATUES?